 Criminal psychologists basically analyze the behavior and actions of criminals to produce results necessary for a legal ruling or law enforcement decision.

-Their job description entails conducting assessment of an accused to determine their fitness for trial.
+The criminal psychologist job description entails conducting assessment of an accused to determine their fitness for trial.

-They obtain information as relates to a criminal case by carrying out surveys, interviews, and research.
+It also involves obtaining information as relates to a criminal case by carrying out surveys, interviews, and research.

 In fulfilling their roles, criminal psychologists evaluate the eligibility of parents for custody of a child in a child custody case after considering the needs and choices of the child.

 They also serve as expert witnesses in a law court providing psychological verification of mental instability as may be claimed by a defendant.